noobhacker/TechnicalAssessment/README.md

 do not mix dto and database orm entities.
 Always think can reuse but shoot myself in the foot.

 enabled is in database so later on can add other flags

+as long as decoupling techniques are introduce to make code more testable, it is not having too much abstraction layers.